LennoxLow/Shiftle/README.md

 # Shiftle
+Don't look to closely at the code - this was made just for me!

-A Wordle clone with a twist — the target word can shift as you play.
+It's a Wordle clone with a twist — the target word can shift as you play.

 ## How to play